timothyrenner/bfro_sightings_data/README.md

 Note that not all reports will have all of the fields, and it's possible more fields will be added for future reports.

+## Elasticsearch

+I like Elasticsearch / Kibana for exploring data.
+There's an optional script in the repo for it in `scripts/`.
+It expects a local Elasticsearch instance running 5.x.

 ## Makefile Targets

 Here's a reference of all targets in the Makefile.